www.cpcalive.com

 create an executable environment safeguard.

-(Safeguard the environment by leaving the emulator)
+(Safeguard the environment when leaving the emulator)

 - see |OUTPUT command for error codes significance.